mzuniga58/Tense/README.md

 # Tense #
 A library to aid in the construction of REST services.
-The *Tense* library provides the definition of attributes to aid in the decription of database tables.
-It also defines the PagedSet<> class.
+The **Tense** library provides the definition of attributes to aid in the Entity Model's decription of database entities they represent.
+It also contains an attribute to associate a Resource Model to an Entity Model.
+Finally, It also defines the **PagedSet<>** class used to defined paged query results.

 ## Attributes Defined in Tense ##